 At the time of writing this article, the infection had spread across the planet infecting more than 2 million people and leaving more than 130,000 dead.

 In the wake of the situation, healthcare settings around the world are working on a war footing.
-Several precautions have been prescribed to avoid infection such as staying home, washing hands frequently and to avoid touching shared surfaces at public places.
+Several precautions have been prescribed to avoid infection such as staying home, washing hands frequently, and avoiding touching shared surfaces in public places.

 In organizations around the world, people use biometric scanners for attendance, access control, time tracking and several other applications.
 These devices may be shared by many individuals.
 In this article, we will have a closer look at the possibility of coronavirus infection with biometric scanners, countries that have already stopped using them as a precautionary measure and the scope of touch-less biometric modalities such as face and iris recognition to mitigate infection risks.

 Biometric scanners such as fingerprint and palm print attendance and access control systems are generally shared by many, and may become a medium to spread the infection.
 An infected individual may use the device and leave the infectious virus on its surface, which can be carried by other people using the scanner.
 That is also why washing hands and not touching the face is advised repetitively by the WHO (World Health Organization).